Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 Better yet, NextEra Energy, which is already America's largest supplier of renewable energy, has plans to construct as much as 5.4 GW of additional supply over the next two years.

-To help pay for this NextEra Energy will turn to its yieldCo, (similar to an MLP), NextEra Energy Partners (NYSEMKT:NEP), which like Dominion Midstream serves as a way to recoup construction costs in a tax efficient way by having NEP investors pay for it.
+To help pay for this, NextEra Energy will turn to its yieldco, (similar to an MLP), NextEra Energy Partners (NYSEMKT:NEP), which, like Dominion Midstream, serves as a way to recoup construction costs in a tax efficient way by having NEP investors pay for it.

 NextEra Energy Partners gains numerous green energy projects, with long-term fixed power purchase agreements in place, (to other utilities), and then uses this steady cash flow to pay distributions and incentive distribution fees to NextEra Energy.
 Click to enlarge

-And thanks to the fact that renewable power costs have fallen so low they represent the cheapest form on energy in the world, (and is only expected to get cheaper in the future), NextEra Energy has set itself up to become a truly national utility with some of the lowest fuel costs.
+And thanks to the fact that renewable power costs have fallen so low, they represent the cheapest form of energy in the world, (and is only expected to get cheaper in the future), NextEra Energy has set itself up to become a truly national utility with some of the lowest fuel costs.

-Add to this immense growth potential the recent $18.4 billion acquisition of Oncor, Texas's largest electrical distribution system, represents and you have an even better long-term utility growth story.
-One that will have a dominant role in America's two fastest growing states, as well as across the country.
+Add to this immense growth potential the recent $18.4 billion acquisition of Oncor, Texas's largest electrical distribution system, represents and you have an even better long-term utility growth story, one that will have a dominant role in America's two fastest growing states, as well as across the country.

 Profitability: Both Excellent But Dominion Has The Slight Edge